 The entire coast of Newfoundland and Labrador is famous for the icebergs that make their way south in spring (heading for the beaches of the Caribbean, presumably) and the whales that migrate past throughout the summer (to the big summer festivals of Labrador?).
 And Fogo Island, jutting well out from the rest of Newfoundland, is part of Iceberg Alley, so you can imagine it gets its fair share of sightings.

-The icebergs usually start arriving in late April and, it just so happens, we were lucky enough to spot a nice one within minutes of arriving on Fogo Island, just offshore in Island Harbour.
+The icebergs usually start arriving in late April and, it just so happens, we were lucky enough to spot a nice one within minutes of arriving, just offshore in Island Harbour.

 Thanks to the helpful fellow iceberg-lovers on the Newfoundland Iceberg Reports Facebook group, we knew to head straight there when we got off the ferry where we were able to see it close up and personal from the end of a small point (and not another soul around).
 You can also use the helpful IcebergFinder website to see the latest iceberg sightings in a handy map form.